 The parade steps off at Sunset Boulevard and Highland Avenue and heads north on Highland before turning east onto Hollywood Boulevard.
 From there, it follows Hollywood until it turns south onto Cahuenga Boulevard, before wrapping up back at Sunset.

-You’ll be able to watch from the sidewalk, and expect just about every restaurant and bar with a patio to host special seatings on the morning of the parade.
-Also, the parade route sits along two Metro stops, Hollywood/Highland and Hollywood/Vine.
+You’ll be able to watch from the sidewalk, and expect just about every restaurant and bar with a patio along the route to host special seatings on the morning of the parade.
+Also, the parade route sits along two Metro stops: Hollywood/Highland and Hollywood/Vine.

 What’s WeHo Pride?
 And when is it?

 Though Christopher Street West may have moved L.A.
 Pride east, West Hollywood still holds its own celebration on the former site of the event.
-WeHo Pride will technically take place from late May and throughout June, but the main event, an all-weekend music fest dubbed OUTLOUD, takes place May 30 to June 1 (the date of the WeHo Pride Parade).
+WeHo Pride will technically take place from late May through June, but the main event, a street festival and an all-weekend music fest dubbed OUTLOUD, takes place June 5 to 7 (the date of the WeHo Pride Parade).
 You can find out more in our full guide to WeHo Pride.